 When Did the Clavichord Become C.P.E.
 Bach’s Favorite Instrument?
 An Inquiry into Expression, Style, and Medium in Eighteenth-Century Keyboard Music

 This paper, written for a symposium on the clavichord that took place in 1999, was subsequently published in modified form in De clavicordio IV: Proceedings of the IV International Clavichord Symposium, Magnano, 8–11 September 1999 (Magnano: Musica Antica a Magnano, 2000), pp. 37–53.
 A French translation by Jean-Claude Teboul appears in Ostinato rigore 23 (2004): 139–57.
 Click here to read the paper in its original form.
-The recordings can be heard by clicking on the following links, then right-clicking on the word “download” and saving to your local computer.
-I made the recordings on the Swedish clavichord of circa 1770 at the National Music Museum in Vermillion, South Dakota (more information here).
+The recordings linked below were made on the Swedish clavichord of circa 1770 at the National Music Museum in Vermillion, South Dakota (more information here).

 1. Sonata in E minor (W. deest), second movement (Andante)